Shabis/Angular_TapRoom/README.md

 ## Description

-Tap Room is a web app that allows you manage beer kegs via AngularJS.
+Tap Room is a web app that allows to you manage beer kegs.

 ## Setup/Installation Requirements